‘I Kept Pushing Myself:’ NJ Skier Paralyzed In Accident Describes First Walk With Exoskeleton

 “It definitely felt amazing to be able to stand up again, and I didn't have any adverse reactions like muscle spasms or blood pressure issues,” he says.

 “It felt really natural, too, in the video; it just looked really natural.
-It was a little bit hard, just because I don't really have any muscles below my chest, so I had to use my shoulders to propel my legs forward and my hips forward, you know?”
+It was a little bit hard, just because I don't really have any muscles below my chest, so I had to use my shoulders to propel my legs forward and my hips forward.”

 Described as having a "relentless sense of optimism" long before his accident, Mouravski’s inspiring attitude and resilience undoubtedly continued, and perhaps multiplied, the moment he took his first steps — about 1,000 of them, in fact.